git-lfs/git-lfs/README.md

     $ git add my.zip
     $ git commit -m "add zip"

-You can confirm that Hawser is managing your zip file:
+You can confirm that Git LFS is managing your zip file:

-    $ git hawser ls-files
+    $ git lfs ls-files
     my.zip

 Once you've made your commits, push your files to the Git remote.